SimonPadbury/eleventy-gulp-and-sass/README.md

 The static site generator [Eleventy can handle multiple template languages](https://www.11ty.dev/docs/), so it’s really up to you.

-I prefer [Nunjucks](https://mozilla.github.io/nunjucks/) these days, so in this statrter project I have included `index.njk`, with a head link to `./css/styles.css`, ready to go.
+I prefer [Nunjucks](https://mozilla.github.io/nunjucks/) these days, so in this starter project I have included `index.njk`, with a head link to `./css/styles.css`, ready to go.